Govt reveals plan: 'Omicron is here, and we have changed our strategy'

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The Government has released its three-phased approach on how it will tackle the Omicon variant spreading through the community.
+The Government has released its three-phased approach outlining how it will tackle the Omicron variant spreading through the community.

 "As case numbers grow, both testing and isolation approaches will change in response," Associate Minister of Health Dr Ayesha Verrall said this afternoon.